 The Lexington Junior High School campus opened in 1972.
 The 20.3 acre site includes 43 regular classrooms.
-There are 9 labs, which are designed for specific programs (Science and Computers labs).
-The site also includes a media center, a cafeteria, a gym and a variety of sports fields.
+There are 9 labs, which are designed for specific programs (i.e. computer lab, science lab, etc.).
+The site also includes a media center, a cafeteria, a gym, and a variety of sports fields.
 The Lexington facilities were renovated about 10 years ago, in which all campus buildings were modernized.
 New science classrooms and staff parking were added.
 PTSA and the School Site Counsel purchased a new electronic marquee in the summer of 2010.